-- 1. Is the mark "Blend 45" confusingly similar with "GOLD CUP"? - 2.
-Can the Copyright Registration of "Blend 45 GOLD" issued in the name of the Petitioner be considered a ground to cancel the trademark registration of the mark "GOLD CUP" in the name of the Respondent? - 3.
+- 1. Is the mark "Blend 45" confusingly similar with "GOLD"? - 2.
+Can the Copyright Registration of "Blend 45 GOLD" issued in the name of the Petitioner be considered a ground to cancel the trademark registration of the mark "GOLD" in the name of the Respondent? - 3.
 Is the mark "GOLD" descriptive?

-To the first issue, this Office cannot find a point of confusing similarity between the marks "GOLD CUP" and "Blend 45".
+To the first issue, this Office cannot find that there is no confusing similarity between the marks "GOLD" and "Blend 45".
 The spelling, pronunciation and style to manner or presentation are totally different between the two marks.

 Even the witness presented by the Petitioner in the person of Mr. Bernardo Berida stated that "GOLD" could not be mistaken for "Blend 45", quoting p.
-25 of TSN, February 13, 1990:
+39 of TSN, January 24, 1990: